aws-solutions-library-samples/guidance-for-generative-ai-shopping-assistant-using-agents-for-amazon-bedrock/README.md

 -  IAM user or role with permissions to create resources in the target AWS account and region to be used for CDK deployment.

 ### Amazon Bedrock Model Access
-   - Request access for Anthropic's Claude Sonnet 3 and Amazon'a Titan embedding models from the AWS Management Console.
+   - Request access for Anthropic's Claude 3 Sonnet, Claude 3 Haiku and Amazon'a Titan embedding models from the AWS Management Console.
    - Follow the steps in the [AWS Bedrock documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) to request model access.

 ### aws cdk bootstrap